-The U.S. Department of Education pays interest while the borrower is in school; students must be attending at least half-time and have financial need; fixed rate is set annually for new borrowers.
+The U.S. Department of Education pays interest while the borrower is in school; students must be attending at least half-time (6 or more credits per semester) and have financial need; fixed rate is set annually for new borrowers.
 Effective July 1, 2012, subsidized loans first disbursed after this date will only have the interest subsidized while the borrower is in school.
 The borrower will be responsible for the interest that accrues during the grace period.
 Loans must be repaid.